 Water and sanitation

-Our water projects are actually almost all WASH projects.
-WASH stands for Water, Sanitation and Hygiene.
-We therefore not only install water supplies, but also provide toilets and provide information about hygiene.
+Our water projects are in fact almost all WASH projects.
+WASH is Water, Sanitation and Hygiene.
+So we not only install water supplies, but also provide toilets and provide information about hygiene.

 Only this complete approach really improves health.
 Clean water alone is not enough to contain infectious diseases and give people a healthy basis in life.